Prepare your pool for the winter

 Step 7: Drain the system:

-You must make sure that you drain every drop of water out of your pool heater, heat pump, filter, and pump.
-Make sure you get rid of excess water and lower the pool such that it is the skimmer level and jets, so you prevent the plumbing freezes.
-If some of the systems are inside in a heated environment, you don't have to drain them.
-You must remember that these equipment are really expensive and if you leave them full of water they will freeze and expand which will, of course, crack them and cause damage beyond repair.
+You must ensure you drain every drop of water out of your pool heater, heat pump, filter, and pump.
+Make sure you get rid of excess water and lower the pool such that it is the skimmer level and jets, so you prevent the plumbing from freezing.
+If some systems are in a heated environment, you don't have to drain them.
+You must remember that this equipment is really expensive, and if you leave it full of water, it will freeze and expand, which will crack it and cause damage beyond repair.

-Draining the system is a simple task because they have small drain plugs below them and you can easily open them on your own.
+Draining the system is a simple task because there are small drain plugs below them, and you can easily open them on your own.

 Should I Drain the Pool during the Winter?

-No, you should not drain your pool during the winter.
+No, it would be best not to drain your pool during the winter.
 You should close the pool for the winter and winterize it correctly, but you should not drain the water completely.
-You should drain as much water, so all the equipment does not contain any water, and prevent the plumbing freezes.
+You should drain as much water as possible so all the equipment does not contain water and prevent plumbing from freezing.

-Having water in your pool protects the pool liner or tiles against it against damage and cracks from debris or the winter weather.
-If you treat the water in the pool correctly, it is much easier to open the pool in the spring when the weather is getting better.
-If you have to refill the pool with new water, it would cost a lot of water.
+Having water in your pool protects the pool liner or tiles from damage and cracks from debris or winter weather.
+If you treat the pool water correctly, it is much easier to open the pool in the spring when the weather is getting better.
+Refilling the pool with new water would cost a lot of water.

-If you maintain your pool correctly, you usually only have to drain it after 5 to 10 years completely.
+If you maintain your pool correctly, you usually only have to drain it completely after 5 to 10 years.

 Final remarks

-To sum up this blog post, I would say that you must make sure that the equipment of your pool is working properly and is functional and usable for the next pool season.
-If you need any maintenance, repair, or if any part of it has any visible damage, you must seek professional assistance at once for the replacement and the maintenance of the pool equipment in a timely manner.
+To sum up this blog post, you must ensure that your pool equipment is working properly, functional, and usable for the next pool season.
+If you need maintenance or repair, or if any part of it has visible damage, you must seek professional assistance immediately for the replacement and maintenance of the pool equipment.

-This will save you from a lot of stress the next time you want to make use of the pool.
+This will save you from a lot of stress the next time you want to use the pool.